Meet the who’s who of the Ediacara world

 Want to meet the gang?

-Ediacaran fossils for the basis of a new tourism experience in the newly opened Nilpena Ediacara National Park, located in the Northern Flinders Rangers, approximately 40km from Parachilna.
+Ediacaran fossils form the basis of the unique tourism experience in Nilpena Ediacara National Park, located in the Northern Flinders Rangers, approximately 40km from Parachilna.

 To ensure the preservation of this scientific and culturally significant area, entry to Nilpena Ediacara National Park is by guided tour only.
 Bookings cannot be made at the entrance and must be organised online prior to arrival.

-For further details or to book visit: Nilpena… — National Parks and Wildlife Service South Australia
+For further details or to book your visit: Nilpena… — National Parks and Wildlife Service South Australia